Learn About The Law

 (3) an event or circumstance that the partnership agreement states causes dissolution;

-(4) on application by a partner, the entry by the district court of an order dissolving the partnership on the ground that:
+(4) upon a petition brought by a partner, the entry of a court order dissolving the partnership on the ground that:

 (a) the conduct of all or substantially all the partnership's activities and affairs is unlawful;